Vinitgurnani21/Python-Numpy-Pandas/README.md

 ### Patterns :-
 - This file is all about looping in python, to master in loops concept.
 - With loops (for loop/while loop) create different patterns in python. <br/>
-<code style="color:green"> Note :- Some other pattern programs are yet to be added in file. </code>
+<span style="color:green;"> Note :- Some other pattern programs are yet to be added in file. </span>